BrunoGomes22/egs-review-microservice/readme.md

 # Review Microservice
-(these commands should be performed in the review-microservice directory)

-Container creation:
-docker compose up --build

-docker compose down

-kubernetes deployment:
-docker buildx build --platform linux/amd64 --network=host -t registry.deti/player-xpress/review-api:v4 .

-docker push registry.deti/player-xpress/review-api:v4

-The frontend will not be hosted in a container, since we are using a widget to inject in the composer.

-# Review Microservice

 The **Review Microservice** provides RESTful API endpoints for managing reviews associated with entities (e.g., products).
 It is designed to integrate with the **Composer Service** frontend via a lightweight JavaScript widget.